prandoclara/prandoclara/README.md

 🚧 I'm now working on Matcha, a dating app project focused on user interactions, matching logic, and real-time features.

+📊 Currently exploring Python for Data Science at 42 — focusing on data analysis, manipulation with Pandas & Numpy, and data visualization with Matplotlib.

 💼 Before diving into tech, I spent several years in **communications and public relations**, working as a **press officer** for fashion and lifestyle brands.
 I handled everything from media strategy and influencer campaigns to event coordination and press coverage.
 It taught me how to juggle pressure, collaborate with different stakeholders, and stay relentlessly organized — skills I now apply in every line of code I write.